Frequently Asked Questions

 Stanford Domains does not provide Stanford “vanity” URLs (e.g. example.stanford.edu), but rather a free subdomain on su.domains (e.g. example.su.domains).
 Stanford IT manages all vanity URLs through Web Virtual Host requests, which are, “available only to departments, research groups, and university-recognized student organizations.
 Virtual URLs can not be linked to an individual’s personal web page.”

-Those looking to develop departmental or similar websites may be better served by Stanford Web Services, which provides a robust suite a web design, development, and hosting services.
-Stanford Domains is largely a self-help hosting service.
+Those looking to develop departmental or similar websites may be better served by Stanford Web Services, which provides a robust suite of web design, development, and hosting services.
+Stanford Domains is largely a self-help hosting service (i.e., there is no help desk nor do we provide dedicated web design support) targeted mainly at giving individual Stanford users or small groups web space to experiment with tools and establish an online presence.

 If you possess a domain, you are able to create an almost infinite number of subdomains (or directories such as sub.mydomain.com/directory) associated with it.
 In practice, this allows a user to simultaneously install multiple web applications to each of their subdomains or directories (such as WordPress, Omeka, MediaWiki, and/or Drupal).